SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 > Take the money incentive off the table --- unless it is a socially necessary sh1t job.

-Since solving mathematic puzzle is not a sh1t job, we can, and therefore should, take the money off the table, by providing for the students needs, by providing for their parents' or guardians' needs.
+Since solving mathematics puzzle is not a sh1t job, we can, and therefore should, take the money off the table, by providing for the students needs, by providing for their parents' or guardians' needs.